 Monitoring water levels also supports the hydrogeologic investigation and the CCR material quantity estimate (saturated vs. unsaturated CCR material).
+Existing instrumentation: Active Ash Pond 2 stability.

 TVA has multiple types of water level instruments on site, as well as a number of monitoring wells, to track water levels in many areas.
 These instruments have been installed over many years, for various purposes.
 More than 80 water level instruments (including piezometers) are currently installed.